-3.2.7 Assist CPUD with Kokanee Spawning Surveys at Stehekin River Index Sites, NPS
+3.2.6 Assist CPUD with Kokanee Spawning Surveys at Stehekin River Index Sites, NPS

 Due to reduced personnel availability at CPUD, the number of kokanee spawning surveys conducted in Stehekin River index sites was reduced from as many as six surveys in 2008 to three in 2013.
 While three spawning surveys can provide an accurate estimate of kokanee production within the index reaches, it does not provide the precision of historical surveys.
-In 2014 the NPS will assist CPUD by conducting two kokanee spawning surveys in the Stehekin River index sites in late August to mid-October.
-One of these surveys may be conducted in conjunction with CPUD to ensure continuity of data.
-This survey effort will aid in assessing the early and/or late portion of the kokanee run in the Stehekin River and provide a more precise index of kokanee abundance.
+In 2015, the NPS will assist CPUD by conducting three to four kokanee spawning surveys in the Stehekin River index sites in late August to mid-October.